Paava Kadhaigal Netflix – Sinful Filmmaking under the Garb of Hard-Hitting Social Drama

 Vaanmagal is clearly not about the traumatized, sexually assaulted pre-teen.
 But I am confused over Gautam’s choices to depict the narrow-mindedness of the family that’s indoctrinated to uphold this manufactured concept of honor.
 It made me wonder who is actually narrow-minded: whether it is the characters or the film-maker himself?
 In fact, what we see on-screen are the misguidedly cathartic ‘penis-clipping’ sequence and a shocking moment involving the mother & daughter.
 However, powerful those final dialogues are supposed to be, the representation – between this violence and that ‘message’ – suffers from a greater imbalance.
 Therefore, there’s an unbridgeable gap between what’s shown and what Gautam arrives at, which has always been a contentious aspect in his oeuvre.

 A Somewhat Poignant Short that once again emphasizes the Us Vs Them Mentality

 In reality, the circumscribed role of women in society and the breach of such made-up boundaries don’t always end up in violence.
-Many cruelties are inflicted upon women in the name of family honor, and the scars of it can largely be psychological and easily hushed-up.
+Many cruelties are inflicted upon women in the name of family honor, and the scars of it can largely be psychological and easily hushed up.
 However, in Paava Kadhaigal, all the four shorts keep taking the same path: men taking up violence for the concept of family honor.
-And through such unsubtle, grandiloquent depictions of social injustice, the tales itself becomes commodities to be sold for consumption on the liberal market.
+And through such unsubtle, grandiloquent depictions of social injustice, the tales themselves become commodities to be sold for consumption on the liberal market.